-The journey begins in Argentina, where, among other things, Stavans searches for traces of the Jewish gauchos, and the early twentieth century farm settlements sponsored by Baron Hirsch.
+The journey begins in Argentina, where, among other things, Stavans searches for traces of the Jewish gauchos, and the early twentieth-century farm settlements sponsored by Baron Hirsch.
 In Buenos Aires, he wanders Jewish El Once, visits Borges’s haunts, and chats with Yiddishists.
 A random yeshiva student on the street tells him tales of the Ba’al Shem Tov and the quixotic Monsieur Chouchani.
 It’s all so astonishing that he decides, as an antidote, to head to Mexico City to fulfill an old dream of revisiting his childhood home.
 Before long, the ghosts of Frida Kahlo, Diego Rivera, and even Trotsky stop by, each with their carefully curated Jewish profiles.
-Why, Stavans asks, did Frida make such a production of her ‘Mexicanness’ when she was living in Mexico anyway?
-Before long, Frida’s whole “indigenous” look becomes the perfect segue to exploring the so-called “Indian Jews,” and then he’s off to Santa Fe and the American southwest, where practically everyone he meets is a descendant of crypto-Jews.
-There’s Uruguay and Chile and Brazil to come, but best of all, Cuba, with its ‘performative’ Jews, eager for tourist attention, but also with Jews deeply rooted in tradition.
+Why, Stavans asks, did Frida make such a production of her “Mexicanness” when she was living in Mexico?
+Before long, Frida’s “indigenous” look becomes the perfect segue to exploring the so-called Indian Jews, and then he’s off to Santa Fe and the American southwest, where practically everyone he meets is a descendant of crypto-Jews.
+There’s Uruguay and Chile and Brazil to come, but best of all, Cuba — with both “performative” Jews, eager for tourist attention, and Jews deeply rooted in tradition.